GRUNTZ-ML/JoyDebouncer/README.md

 > Most of the English text in this project was originally drafted in my native language and translated using AI, as I struggle with expressing my thoughts smoothly in English.
 Writing it all by myself would have been a complete mess to read!
 >
 > 📖 **Read the development story:** [Behind the Scenes](./Story.md)

-**JoyDebouncer** is a Windows utility designed to fix button chattering (double input) issues—a common problem with older or worn-out game controllers when replacement rubber pads or repair parts are unavailable.

 ---